Qualifying Condition

 Medical marijuana can complement anti-epileptic drugs (AEDs) and in some cases allows patients to reduce their AED dosage under physician supervision.
 Never change your medication regimen without consulting your neurologist and Dr. Stratt.

-Get Certified for Epilepsy
+Get Your Medical Marijuana Card for Epilepsy

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.